thinkshout/thinkshout/blog/_posts/2014-05-02-custom-date-formats-in-drupal.md

 Like most development shops, we like code.
 It gives us and our clients a feeling of confidence to have configuration and logic as much as possible living in code, rather than in the database.
 So naturally, as we build Drupal sites, we use the [Features](https://drupal.org/project/features) module to lock configuration into code.

-Not too long ago when building some features for RidePDW.com, we needed to format some dates in specific ways, primarily on their [events page](https://www.ridepdw.com/events) and their [blog](https://www.ridepdw.com/blog).
+Not too long ago, when we were building some features for RidePDW.com, we needed to format some dates in specific ways, primarily on their [events page](https://www.ridepdw.com/events) and their [blog](https://www.ridepdw.com/blog).
 Date formats are used in many places on probably every site, including fields on content type view modes, and in views configurations.
 They are simple to set up in the dates UI in Drupal, so you would think it would be easy to export into code.
 Unfortunately, there is no simple way to export it.
 Fortunately, there is a different way, still easy, to get this into code, and it's a great introduction to using Drupal module hooks.

 We will look at using custom code plus a small export using features and [strongarm](https://drupal.org/project/strongarm).
-This is the same process we used for RidePDW, and it worked perfectly.
+This is the same process we used for RidePDW and it worked perfectly.

 ## Collect your facts

 Decide on a format.
-Go ahead and see the format options at http://php.net/date, so you know what the options are.
+Go ahead and look at the format options at http://php.net/date, so you know what the options are.

 Pick a name for that format.
 Examples: "Month Year" or "Short: MM D".